ResourceDataInc/Centroid/python/README.md

 }
 ```

-The instance method `for_environment` is then used to retrieve the environment based configuration.
-Centroid merges the requested environment's configuration with the *all* environment configuration.
-In the following example, the configuration for `prod` is merged with the configuration from `all` and the result is then available from a new instance of `Config`.
+Then, in the `Config` instance, use the instance method `for_environment` to retrieve the environment-based configuration.
+Centroid merges the requested environment's configuration values with the *all* environment configuration values.
+In the following example, the configuration for `prod` is merged with the configuration from `all`; the result is then available from a new instance of `Config`.

 ```py
 # for_enviroment.py